 The City used several strategies to inform the public of these meetings.
-Perhaps most importantly, the City developed a direct email distribution list consisting of approximately 220 addresses to personally invite people to the August meeting.
+Perhaps most importantly, the City developed a direct email distribution list consisting of approximately 220 addresses to personally invite people to the October meeting.
 That email distribution list included neighborhood representatives, nonprofit organizations, the media, the development community, lenders, City staff, members of other advisory boards, individuals who previously requested to be notified or had expressed interest in housing issues, and others.
-The August email included a link to a Draft of the City's 2022 IRR.
-In addition, the City posts notices of all AHAC meetings on the City's website and various newsletters and social media platforms.
+The email for the October meeting included a Draft of the City's 2023 IRR.
+In addition, the October 4, 2023 edition of GNV News (a City-produced newsletter with approximately 10,000 subscribers) contained a notice of the meeting.
+Finally, the City posts notices of all AHAC meetings on the City's website and various social media platforms.

-Subsequently, on September 13, 2022, the AHAC held a public hearing to receive public input regarding the IRR.
+Subsequently, on November 14, 2023, the AHAC held a public hearing to receive public input regarding the IRR.
 The AHAC's IRR was presented at the public hearing and, after receiving public comment, approved by the AHAC.
-In addition to the public notice methods used for the five previous public meetings, the public hearing was noticed as a public hearing in the Gainesville Sun and the Gainesville Guardian; and was included in a separate affordable housing focused email from the City's Communications and Engagement Department to approximately 3,000 addresses.
+In addition to the public notice methods used for the two previous public meetings, the public hearing was noticed as a public hearing in the Gainesville Sun.